lucacarbonelc/Current-Topics-25-26/README.md

-# Socio-Digital-Inequalities-CRIS
+# Music and Youth Identities
-Repository with material for the course on socio-digital inequalities at Science Po (CRIS) [TEMPORARY]
+Repository with syllabus, readings, code, data